-When someone you know or care about experiences a form of sexual violence or sexual harassment, you may experience a range of feelings, including anxiety about how best to help them.
-The PATH to Care Center has downloadable resources on their Support Someone webpage to help you respond compassionately when someone discloses dating/intimate partner violence, sexual assault, sexual harassment, and stalking.
-The following additional suggestions may help you support someone.
+When someone you know or care about experiences a form of dating/intimate partner violence, sexual assault, sexual harassment, and stalking, you may experience a range of feelings, including anxiety about how best to help them.
+The PATH to Care Center offers tips to support someone with compassion and empathy.
+The following additional suggestions may help you support someone:

-Don't tell the survivor what to do.
-Experiencing violence may make a person feel as if they have lost some agency over what happens next, and it is important not to compound this by adding pressure to do things they do not want to do or is not yet ready to do.
+- Please don't tell the survivor what to do.
+Violence can make a person feel they have lost their agency.
+It's important not to compound this.
 There is no "right" way to cope with trauma.

-Offer resources and information without pressure or judgment about their decisions.
-You may offer to help them contact confidential resources.
-Don't press for details.
+- Offer resources and information without pressure or judgment.
+Please don't press for details.
 Allow the survivor to share what they want, when they want.
-Avoid "why?" questions.
-You might be attempting to better understand or get control over the situation, but "why?" questions may be interpreted as blaming or skeptical.
-The answers won't change what's happened.
+Try to avoid "why?" questions, which can be interpreted as blaming or skeptical.

 - Tip: You can ask the survivor if they would like to speak with a confidential advocate at the PATH to Care Center.
-If they would like, you may call the 24/7 urgent support Care Line at 510-643-2005 together.
+If they agree, please call the 24/7 urgent support Care Line at 510-643-2005 together.

-Challenge statements of self-blame.
-The responsibility for the assault lies with the person who caused the harm, regardless of the survivor's actions leading up to, during, or after the incident.
+- Challenge statements of self-blame.
+The responsibility lies with the person who caused the harm, regardless of the survivor's actions.

-If the survivor wants to seek medical attention or report the assault, you can offer to accompany them wherever they need to go (e.g., hospital, police station, campus security, etc.).
+- If the survivor wants to seek medical attention or make a report, you can offer to accompany them.

 - Be patient, listen, and ask how you can help.